 Three-day services (across four locations) have been reopened in the first phase of re-opening centres.
 Queen's Court with Jubilee; Shirevale and Ambervale re-opened on Monday 7 December 2020.
-We continue to review the learning achieved in re-opening these centres in order to roll out phase 2 which is anticipated early in the new year 2021.
-We are currently working on ensuring that the locations where possible to open further day centres in phase 2 meet robust Covid secure requirements.

 Following a new national lockdown in place from 05 January 2021 due to rising infection rates and a new variant of Covid-19, Clinically Vulnerable and Clinically Extremely Vulnerable day service users have been advised that they should stay at home in line with government guidance, unless it is deemed their attendance is essential.